 In several cases as noted above the required data is not recorded at the level of detail required by this RIN.
-An investigation is underway to cost modifications to Ausgrid's systems to record the required detail for future RINs.
+During FY2015 Ausgrid has taken steps to have record the required detail for future RINs.

 Depending on the level of detail requested, it was not possible in every instance to break the data down to the lowest required level without an allocation method based on subject matter experts input.
 In these cases, data was grouped as low as practically available without introducing overall loss of integrity.